emilianomaccaferri/simplest-ddns-client/README.md

 hostname = "hostname.example.com" # the hostname you registered as dynamic on ovh
 ```

-Refer to this guide for more: https://docs.ovh.com/gb/en/domains/hosting_dynhost/
+Refer to [this](https://docs.ovh.com/gb/en/domains/hosting_dynhost/) guide for more.

 ## CloudFlare configuration
 A complete `config.toml` file for CloudFlare looks something like this: